 A circa 2005 aerial photo depicted the remains of the 2 runways on the southwestern edge of Harper Dry Lake.

 No trace of any buildings were recognizable.

-Ron Most reported in 2012, “The remains of the foundation [of the Hughes Harper Lake hangar] can still be seen from the air.”
+Ron reported, “The remains of the foundation can still be seen from the air.”